odunsikazeem/odunsikazeem/README.md

 - 👋 Hi, I’m @odunsikazeem
-- 👀 I’m interested in becoming a Full Stack developer
+- 🌱 I’m a Front-end developer
-- 🌱 I’m currently learning Front End Web Development
 - 💞️ I’m looking to collaborate on programming and coding
 - 📫 How to reach me is odunsikazeem@gmail.com